cycle/docs/annotated/prerequisites.md

 # Prerequisites
-Make sure to install `cycle/annoated` and `cycle/schema-builder` extenstions in order to use annotated entities.
+Make sure to install `cycle/annoated` and `cycle/schema-builder` extensions in order to use annotated entities.
 Once installed add annotated generators into schema compiler (see more details [here](/basic/install.md)).

 > Cycle is using Doctrine/Annotations package, make sure that annotations are loadable (`use`) and the syntax is correct.